venkat-raju0492/AWS_API-Gateway/Public_api_gateway/Readme.md

 ## API Gateway setup with terraform

-Public api gateway with custom domain path mapping
-API Gateway integration with Load balancer endpoint with cname mapping CORS enabled burst limit, rate limit also configured
+Public api gateway with custom domain path mapping Public api gateway gets to integrate with WAF as well as can restrict the Ips to allow access in resource policy API Gateway integration with Load balancer endpoint with cname mapping CORS enabled burst limit, rate limit also configured